-As of February 12, 2021, we had approximately 6,040 employees.
+As of February 11, 2022, we had approximately 6,110 employees.
 Approximately 23% of these employees work pursuant to collective bargaining agreements.
-As of February 12, 2021, we had ten collective bargaining agreements.
-Two agreements covering approximately 760 employees at our Oakdale and Florien plywood plants are set to expire on July 15, 2021.
+As of February 11, 2022, we had ten collective bargaining agreements.
+Two agreements covering approximately 750 employees at our Oakdale and Florien plywood plants expired on July 15, 2021, but the terms and conditions of these agreements remain in effect pending negotiation of new agreements.
+One agreement covering approximately 110 employees at our Canadian EWP facility is set to expire on December 31, 2022.
+We may not be able to renew these agreements or may renew them on terms that are less favorable to us than the current agreements.
 If any of these agreements are not renewed or extended upon their termination, we could experience a material labor disruption, strike, or significantly increased labor costs at one or more of our facilities, either in the course of negotiations of a labor agreement or otherwise.

-In addition, our ability to attract and retain talent is challenging due to a shortage of both hourly and technically skilled workers for our manufacturing and distribution facilities, as well as changing workforce expectations.
-The pandemic adds challenges recruiting associates unwilling to work in a 'dense' work environment.
-Despite increases in unemployment rates due to the pandemic, those unemployed may not reside in the same areas as our manufacturing facilities, or may be unwilling to accept shift work or the physical nature of our positions.
+In addition, our ability to attract and retain talent is challenging due to a shortage of both hourly and technically skilled workers for our manufacturing and distribution facilities, as well as changing workforce expectations including flexible or remote work arrangements that we may be unable to provide.
 Labor disruptions or shortages could prevent us from meeting customer demands or result in increased costs, thereby reducing our sales and profitability.